This post contains amazon affiliate links.

 When you are cooking plain rice in the instant pot, the ratio of water to rice is 1:1.
 But since we are adding veggies, we need 1/4 cup more water.
 So for 1 cup rice 1 + 1/4 cup water is required.

 What spices are used in this instant pot rice pilaf?

-In this rice pilaf I have used some whole spices that brings in strong aroma and flavor to the rice.
-Apart from that some common ground spices like coriander powder, red chilli powder, turmeric powder are used in this pilaf rice.
+In this rice pilaf, I have used some whole spices that bring in a strong aroma and flavor to the rice.
+Apart from that, some common ground spices like coriander powder, red chili powder, turmeric powder are used in this pilaf rice.